TrilbyWhite/Slider/README.md

 Author: Jesse McClure, Copyright 2012-2015
 License: GPLv3

-v4 branch: version 4 is 'pre-alpha' and for previewing purposes only.
-This is a complete rewrite from scratch with different design and implementation.
+Version 4 is in active development and is a complete rewrite from scratch with different design and implementation.
+Many features are currently incomplete, some are not implemented at all just yet.
+Please consider 4.0 for testing purposes only.
+The 3.0 code has been moved to it's own branch and can continue to be used for daily use.
+As of 16 Feb 2015, the master branch points to 4.0.

 ## Major changes from v3